 MF: I'm like, “focus, focus.”

 HB: Okay, good.
+You seem very focused.
 That makes me feel better. … What was your last question? [laughs]

 MF: [laughs] CLC changed the operation and learning.
 Constantly learning.

 HB: Yeah.
-And one of the things that we really want to use these public lands for is demonstration properties and helping landowners learn from what we're doing, both successes and mistakes.
-If there's something that we do and we're like, oh, that didn't work, we want to share that too.
-Because we want to be able to use the resources that we have to share with other people so that we can help provide the education around management in particular.
-We want, if somebody is doing something really cool on their property and want to share that, we're happy to help them showcase that, too.
-We want it to be this collaborative learning opportunity.
+And one of the things that we really want to use these public lands for is demonstration properties, and helping landowners learn from what we’re doing, both successes and mistakes.
+If there’s something that we do, and we’re like, oh, that didn’t work, we want to share that too.
+Because we want to be able to use the resources that we have to share with other people, so that we can help provide the education around management in particular.
+We want, if somebody is doing something really cool on their property and wants to share that, we’re happy to help them showcase that, too.
+We want it to be a collaborative learning opportunity.

 MF: Right.
-And even [if] somebody's solution that works for somebody's situation [it] doesn't necessarily work for your field or for your land.
-So that's another complexity.
+And even if somebody’s solution works for their situation, it doesn’t necessarily work for your field or for your land.
+So, that’s another complexity.

-HB: Totally true, that it depends on scale, it depends on the resources that you have.
-Like you were saying, there's so many factors that go into it.
-And so being able to show a variety of management techniques and learn from each other, I think is really important.
+HB: Totally true.
+It depends on scale, it depends on the resources that you have.
+Like you were saying, there’s so many factors that go into it.
+And so, being able to show a variety of management techniques and learn from each other, I think, is really important.

 MF: Yeah.
 Don’t think you know everything, and it’s okay to not know everything.
 Just ask other people.

 HB: Yeah.
-Otherwise it's a lot of pressure.
-And our staff has a wide variety of backgrounds and skills, and we try to utilize all of those, but we know we're not the experts on everything.
-We know a lot of people and we know in the county and sort of in the natural resource management world, we know who to call about things.
-We don't claim to be experts, but we try to use the best available data and management practices.
-And like I said, just sharing that with other people.
+Otherwise it’s a lot of pressure.
+And our staff has a wide variety of backgrounds and skills, and we try to utilize all of those, but we know we’re not the experts on everything.
+We know a lot of people, and in the county and in the natural resource management world, we know who to call about things.
+We don’t claim to be experts, but we try to use the best available data and management practices, and share that with other people.

-MF: I find that really pleasant about the world of natural science in general.
-People allow themselves to make mistakes and allow themselves to not know something, so you can ask other people.
-And that's sort of the attitude I want everybody to have because it's so much easier to live that way.
-And dog owners can feel a little more relaxed.
-It's okay, we're not here to shame you, but just want you to know that this is what's happening and, you know, just let us all learn.
+MF: I find that really pleasant about the people in natural science.
+They allow themselves to make mistakes, and allow themselves to not know something, so they ask other people.
+That’s sort of the attitude I want all of us to have, because it’s so much easier to live that way.
+And dog owners can feel a little less defensive.
+We’re not here to shame you, but just want you to know that this is what’s happening and, you know, just let us all learn.

 HB: Yeah.
-And I've talked to a few people who, when they've approached dog owners with their dog off leash, when they've approached that person with more of a question or, you know, saying, did you know that there's grassland nesting birds here?
-And talked about the fact that they're — they might not have gone into the detail of, oh, their grasslands are in decline and these birds are threatened — but just even talking about the fact that there's a special type of bird that nests on the ground that oftentimes people are more willing to put their dog on leash because like you were saying, they don't know.
+And I’ve talked to a few people who, when they’ve approached dog owners with their dog off leash, when they’ve approached that person with more of a question, or, you know, saying, did you know that there’s grassland nesting birds here?
+And talked about the fact that they’re — they might not have gone into the detail of, their grasslands in decline and these birds being threatened — but just even talking about the fact that there’s a special type of bird that there's a special type of bird that nests on the ground, that oftentimes people are more willing to put their dog on leash, because, like you were saying, they don’t know.

-MF: [Do you have] any new measures [that] you're experimenting [with] to work on this concern about unleashed dogs?
+MF: Do you have any new measures that you’re experimenting with for the concerns about off-leash dogs?

 HB: Yeah.
-We've got some signs on order, we've created some signs around the grassland birds specifically.
-Because knowing that this time of year is a really important time for the grassland birds, we're going to put some temporary signage up near the fields.
+We’ve got some signs on order.
+We’ve created some signs around the grassland birds specifically.
+Because knowing that this time of year is a really important time for the grassland birds, we’re going to put some temporary signage up near the fields.
 At the entrance and at our kiosk, we have our rules around the dog leash policy.
-And I think sometimes it's helpful to have reminders throughout the site.
-So what we're going to try to do in the next few weeks is put up some signage that specifically talks about the grassland birds and why it's important to keep your dog leashed specifically for that reason.
-And so hopefully that'll help because I think it's easy to not think about it once you leave the parking lot.
+I think sometimes it’s helpful to have reminders throughout the site.
+So, what we’re going to try to do in the next few weeks is put up some signage that specifically talks about the grassland birds and why it’s important to keep your dog leashed, specifically for that reason.
+Hopefully, that’ll help because I think it’s easy to not think about it once you leave the parking lot.

 MF: It's easy to be carried away by something.